fiseleo/BA-Modding-Toolkit/README.md

 The "计算CRC值" (Calculate CRC Value) button can be used to manually view the CRC checksum of a single file or two files.

-### 资源文件夹替换 (Resource Folder Replacement)
+### 资源文件夹替换 (Asset Folder Replacement)
-1. Drag and drop or browse to select the folder containing replacement resources
+1. Drag and drop or browse to select the folder containing replacement assets
     - Supported file types: `.png` (textures), `.skel`, `.atlas` (Spine animation files)
-    - Ensure resource filenames match the resource names in the target Bundle file
+    - Ensure asset filenames match the asset names in the target Bundle file
 2. Drag and drop or browse to select the target Bundle file that needs to be modified
-3. Click the "开始替换" (Start Replacement) button: performs the resource replacement operation
+3. Click the "开始替换" (Start Replacement) button: performs the asset replacement operation
 4. (Optional) After success, click "覆盖原文件" (Overwrite Original File) to apply the modifications.
 Please ensure the "创建备份" (Create Backup) option is enabled to prevent risks.

-This feature is for creating new Mods, such as quickly packaging modified resources into Bundle files.
+This feature is for creating new Mods, such as quickly packaging modified assets into Bundle files.

 ## Developing